 Great – we know we need to be focused on our passions – how do we even begin?

 Let’s start with time.
 To start this journey of self-discovery you’re gonna need to set time aside to, well, discover.
 It’ll most likely not be a linear process.
 It may also take longer than you anticipated – or maybe not, you may already know what makes your heart flutter.
 I suggest you find or purchase a blank journal (I’m fond of – The Mastery Journal) and commit to at least 10 minutes a day of dreaming and writing.
 No rules, just write your frustrations, your joys, ways you feel stuck, when you feel happy, etc. This is for your eyes only – don’t hold back.

 And along with Time – Abandon social media and tv.
 It’s a tough one and you might not be able to go cold turkey – then cut back to certain times of the day.
 Social media is the largest time suck out there – with tv in a close second – and more and more studies are showing them as a cause of anxiety, depression, and boredom.
 Who needs that?

 And then…be a MASTER

 Be a Master.
 We simply can’t do it all.
 This is what I refer to as the Best Yes.
 Devote your life force to the things that really matter to you.
 Let’s go back to that journal.
 Take a moment and look at your day – jot down how you spent it and then analyze.

-Maybe it looks like: went to work, kids game, home late.
+Maybe it looks like: I went to work, then the kids game, and finally, home late.

-Or maybe it looks like: went to work, watched tv all evening, snacked for dinner.
+Or maybe it looks like: I went to work, watched tv all evening, and snacked for dinner.

 Pretty easy to see that life force slipping away due to inactivity.
 Unfortunately, most of us have to work – up to that last example, is it something we love and believe in?
 But the evenings are ALL ours!
 Families, hobbies, dreams, exercise, healthy living, giving back, etc.